Wholesale Product Range

 Consider Your Clipper Blades:

-Made from high carbon steel which rusts in the twinkle of an eye in damp and dirty conditions.
+They are made from High Carbon Steel that rusts in the twinkle of an eye in damp and dirty conditions.
 So why use it?
-Because it is highly resistant to friction and holds an edge in the most trying conditions.
-Many of todays grooming machines sweep the cutter across the comb 4500 to 10,000 times per minute.
+Carbon Steel is highly resistant to friction and holds an edge in the most trying conditions.
+Many of today's grooming machines sweep the cutter across the comb 4500 to 10,000 times per minute.
 It is not commonly known but Carbon steel has an ability to absorb oil, yes not much but some.
 Ever had an old blade that you kept oiling throughout its life, and as it got older it cut for longer and longer?
-That oil has been working into the steel from heat and friction and eventually becomes mildly self lubricating!
+That oil has been working into the steel from heat and friction.

 The basics: